andytwoods/pocket_statistics/README.md

-# Pocket Statistics App
+# Pocket Statistics

 An opensource proof-in-concept statistics app for Android and iPhone.

-The app currently consists of a small number of tools for calculating effect sizes based on Daniel Lakens 'Calculating Effect Sizes' [toolsheet](https://osf.io/vbdah/).
+The app consists currently of a small number of tools for calculating effect sizes based on Daniel Lakens 'Calculating Effect Sizes' [toolsheet](https://osf.io/vbdah/).

 It is my hope that we build from this and create something truly useful.

 Contributions most welcome.

 ### Why?
-Why not?
+Why not.

 ## Technology behing the app
 The app is written in [Flutter](https://flutter.io), a wonderful new opensource package from Google for creating Android and IOS apps (and soon, hopefully, [desktop apps](https://github.com/google/flutter-desktop-embedding)).
 Flutter takes care of most of the hard stuff such as: